TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 sensor values:

 ```
-Light is 782
-Temperature is 19.82
+The water level is: 120
-Sending: mac tx uncnf 1 with 4 bytes
+Sending: mac tx uncnf 1 with 2 bytes
 Successful transmission

-Light is 779
-Temperature is 19.82
+The water level is: 286
-Sending: mac tx uncnf 1 with 4 bytes
+Sending: mac tx uncnf 1 with 2 bytes
 Successful transmission
 ...
 ```

 Take a look at the device page on the dashboard.
-You should see your payload, e.g. `03 0B 07 BE`.
+You should see your payload, e.g. `01 1E`.

 #### Unpacking The Bytes

 To make working with payloads easier, The Things Network allows you to decode bytes to a meaningful data structure for your application.
 The payload functions are three functions: the *decoder*, the *converter* and the *validator*.

 Here, we will only be using the *decoder* to decode the bytes your device is sending.
-Use the optional
-*converter* function to convert units (e.g. Celcius to Fahrenheit) and the optional *validator* function to check whether the payload is valid (e.g. invalidate outliers).
+Use the optional *converter* function to convert units (e.g. Celcius to Fahrenheit) and the optional *validator* function to check whether the payload is valid (e.g. invalidate outliers).

 To set up the payload functions, go back to the Application view and click the **edit** button of **Payload Functions**.
 This will bring you to the Payload Function editor.

 ![payload editor](./media/payload-editor.png)